 When the Myth is the Message: Neuromyths and Education

-A recent survey suggests that neuromyths are more pervasive in the educational community than we might think, and this may work against academic achievement.
+Two reports suggest that neuromyths are more pervasive in the educational community than we might think, and this may work against academic achievement.
 We investigate some of the most common myths, explaining their scientific origins and realities.

 Bioethics in the ClassroomQ&A with Arthur Caplan, Ph.D. and Dominic Sisti, Ph.D.